Polydextrose in detail

 Polydextrose is a man-made soluble fiber.

-A non-viscous polymer consisting of ingredients of natural origin: glucose from starch, 10% sorbitol extracted from berries and 1% citric acid like lemon juice.
+A non-viscous polymer (a multiple sugar) consisting of ingredients of natural origin: glucose from starch, 10% sorbitol extracted from berries and 1% citric acid.
 A polymerization is applied to the glucose molecule in the vicinity of sorbitol and a suitable acidic catalyst (the citric acid).
 These are vacuum heated at a high temperature.
 This results in a mixture of glucose oligomers with an average degree of polymerization of 12, but ranging from residual monomers to degree of polymerization above dp> 100.

 The role of polydextrose in food?